datalakehouse/docs/docs/tools/cli/service.rst

 ``avn service database``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Manages databases within an DLH for PostgreSQL, DLH for MySQL or DLH for InfluxDB service.
+Manages databases within an datalakehouse for PostgreSQL, datalakehouse for MySQL or datalakehouse for InfluxDB service.

 More information on ``database-add``, ``database-delete`` and ``database-list`` can be found in :doc:`the dedicated page <service/database>`.